 Select the "Code" element.

-Select the following attribute values:
+Use the following values:

 Expression Builder lets you create expressions (similar to formula fields in Salesforce) without needing a formula field.
 You don't have to build formula fields which are only going to be used in your sheets.
 Instead, you can create them directly in your sheet!

-Here are a few examples of what you can do using expressions and Expression Builder:
+Here are a few examples of what you can do using Expressions and Expression Builder:

 You can read more about expressions and their syntax on the "Expressions" page.

 First of all, you can see all the available functions in the "Select function" menu.
-The first dropdown menu filters functions by categories (date, number, string etc.), and the second dropdown menu contains (filtered) functions you can use.
+The first dropdown menu filters functions by categories (date, number, string, etc.), and the second dropdown menu contains filtered functions you can use.

 You can also insert your Salesforce fields into expressions by using the dropdown in the "Insert field" menu (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...).